August 29, 2018 at 2:08 AM #47178GuestModerator

 - Connect the ZTE prestige 2 to the PC using the USB cable and install required USB driver

-- Install ADB and fastboot utility on Windows PC or Linux or MAC as per the PC you have
+- Install 15 Seconds ADB Installer or Minimal ADB and Fastboot on Windows or Linux or MAC as per the PC you have

 - Reboot the ZTE prestige 2 into bootloader mode and Unlock bootloader of ZTE prestige 2

 - Then, on your PC, go to the directory where you have downloaded the TWRP for ZTE prestige 2 and then open the command console or terminal on this directory on your PC.

 - Now connect your phone to the PC using a USB cable, if not connected yet.